-Within recent years there have been unavoidable sewage escapes in the network as a result of surcharging manholes causing pollution.
+Within recent years there have been unavoidable sewage escapes a result of surcharging manholes causing pollution.

 We anticipate that this situation may continue until such time we are able to implement a long-term solution.

 No mitigation in the form of temporary overflows has been undertaken in this system.